Plumsail/forms-docs/SharePoint/how-to/save-table-signature.rst

 to SharePoint fields when using them on a SharePoint Form.
 This means that the data will be saved when the form is saved.

 These fields can be created and deleted right in the designer when editing settings for one of the controls, created fields will be hidden.
-Alternatively, you can create a new multiple lines Plain Text column and store control's data in it.
+Alternatively, you can create a new multiple lines Plain Text column and store control's data in it, and this will automatically render saved data in List View.

-Also, check out :ref:`save-fieldcustomizers`, they'll allow you to add new columns with special rendering to the list.
+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/f06XijcSLqw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 How to configure
 --------------------------------------------------